usc-isi-i2/kgtk/docs/install.md

 export PYTHONPATH=<KGTK checkout path>

-### Installing Required Modules after Installtion from GitHub
+### Installing Required Modules after Installation from GitHub

 After installing KGTK from GitHub, you may need to use pip to download additional modules that are required by KGTK.
 For a minimal installation,